buley/personal/src/content/wired.md

 ### Early Learning
 I learned early on that **self-reliance is the surest way to get things done.** Whether through high expectations, a focus on problem-solving, or simply an environment that rewarded competence over vulnerability, I internalized that being **capable, logical, and in control of myself** was the best way to move through life.

+> *"The only person you are destined to become is the person you decide to be." — Ralph Waldo Emerson*

 ### Key Development Patterns